rayne-hernandez/ht-capital-stable-diffusion/README.md

 ## Creating a Github Account to clone this repo
 First you will need a GitHub account.
 Follow these instructions on setting up a [Github Account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account#part-1-configuring-your-github-account).

 Next you will need to configure Git with your new Github account.
 Follow these instructions on [Authenticating with Github from Git](https://docs.github.com/en/get-started/quickstart/set-up-git#authenticating-with-github-from-git).
-We recommend authenticating over HTTPS option.
+We recommend authenticating using the HTTPS option which can be configured using these [instructions](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git)

 If your Git is configured with Github you will be able to clone this repo from your Terminal.
 Just run
 ```